Talkdesk/api/integrations/README.md

 1. Read the docs on [how to configure an integration](integrations/configuration).
 2. Send us a JSON with the configuration of your integration.
-3. Build an HTTP web application, exposing one of more of the following endpoints:
+3. Build an HTTP web application, exposing one or more of the following endpoints:

     > The HTTP endpoints must be served through HTTPS.
     > The Integration API data format for requests/responses is JSON.